Yellow-billed stork: Distribution and habitat

 The yellow-billed stork occurs primarily in Eastern Africa, but is widely distributed in areas extending from Senegal and Somalia down to South Africa and in some regions of western Madagascar.
 During one observation of a mixed species bird colony on the Tana River in Kenya, it was found to be the commonest species there, with 2000 individuals being counted at once.
+It is also the dominant species in large breeding colonies at Lake Manyara and the Ihefu wetlands fringing the Ripera River in Tanzania.

 The species does not generally migrate far, at least not outside its breeding range; but does usually make short migratory movements which are influenced by rainfall.
 It makes local movements in Kenya and has also been found to migrate from North to South Sudan with the rainy season.
 It may also migrate regularly to and from South Africa.
 However, little is actually known about this bird's general migratory movements.
 Due to apparent observed variation in migratory patterns throughout Africa, the yellow-billed stork has been termed a facultative nomad.
 It may migrate simply to avoid areas where water or rainfall conditions are unfavourable for feeding on prey.
 Some populations migrate considerable distances between feeding or breeding sites; usually by using thermals to soar and glide.
 Other local populations have been found to be sedentary and remain in their respective habitats all year round.

 Preferred habitats include wetlands, shallow lakes and mudflats, usually 10–40 cm deep but it usually avoids heavily forested regions in central Africa.
 It also avoids flooded regions and deep expansive bodies of water because feeding conditions there are unsuitable for their typical grope and stir feeding techniques.

 This species breeds especially in Kenya and Tanzania.
 Although it is known to breed in Uganda, breeding sites have not been recorded there.
 It has been found to breed also in Malakol in Sudan and often inside walled cities in West Africa from Gambia down to northern Nigeria.
 Still other breeding sites include Zululand in South Africa and northern Botswana, but are rarer below northern Botswana and Zimbabwe where sites are well-watered.
 Although there is no direct evidence of current breeding in Madagascar, young birds unable to fly have been observed near Lake Kinkony during October.